DavidGinzberg/IsraelFellow/about.md

 ### Contact me

 For now this blog is targeted at people who already know me and how to reach me, so I won't be including any additional contact info here.
-However it is worthwhile to note that despite being in Israel during this program, I can still send and receive calls and tests from my US number (more about that in a post...later).
+However it is worthwhile to note that despite being in Israel during this program, I can still send and receive calls and texts with my US number (more about that in a post...later).